 But sportswear dominates.
 It’s not just Nike, with well over 10,000 employees at its Beaverton global headquarters.
 Columbia Sportswear, adidas, Keen, and LaCrosse all have administrative operations in Oregon.
 In total, sportswear headquarters account for more than one-quarter of sector employment.

-After growing at about the same pace as the overall economy (private sector) through the first half of the 2000s, the management of companies sector began to pull away right before the Great Recession hit.
-The state would go on to lose nearly 150,000 jobs, a decline of 8 percent.
-In contrast, management of companies was resilient.
-It shed just 1,100 jobs, a decline of 3 percent.
-And while it took nearly five years for the greater economy to regain all of the jobs lost during the recession, management of companies rebounded in two years.
-Since the end of the recession, it’s grown nearly twice as fast as the overall economy.
+After growing at about the same pace as the overall economy (private sector) through the first half of the 2000s, the management of companies sector began to pull away in 2007.
+Then came the Great Recession.
+Over the next few years, the state would lose nearly 150,000 jobs; a decline of 8 percent.
+In contrast, management of companies barely skipped a beat.
+It shed 1,100 jobs; a decline of just 3 percent.
+And while it took nearly five years for the overall economy to recover, management of companies rebounded in two years.
+It hasn’t looked back.
+Since the end of the recession, it’s grown over one-and-a-half times faster than the rest of the economy.

 Oregon Stands Out